 Manufacturing organizations routinely make justifications for new equipment.
 A new piece of equipment might eliminate the need for a second shift, making it very easy to evaluate the financial impact on the company, for example.

-But, how does one determine the ROI for manufacturing software?
+But, how does one determine the ROI for manufacturing software, specifically work instruction software?

 Manufacturing engineers often say they have two primary functions: to keep production moving on the floor, and to write and maintain work instructions.
 They are frustrated that production requires the first 90% of their time and work instructions require the other 90%, posing a mathematical dilemma to meet their primary job functions.Optimizing these important tasks ultimately saves time, but is that sufficient to justify the cost of a new software system?